ddamato/complementary.space/src/pages/index.md

 This example adds more space on the left and right compared to the top and bottom as is commonly applied to buttons.
 The important idea here is that there are only two tokens and that the name makes relationships clear.

-At this point, the main criticism you may declare is that only having two tokens is extremely limiting.
+At this point, the main criticism you may identify is that only having two tokens is extremely limiting.
 The distance between sections of a page is not often the same as the distance between buttons in a navigation, even if they have similar relationships as near identical children of a parent.
 This is why many design systems usually land on the T-shirt sizing approach; to support the many various amounts of space.
 However, not only does T-shirt sizing oppose semantic naming, the abundance of choice is paradoxically causing the very choice of which token to use to become more difficult ([Hick's Law](https://lawsofux.com/hicks-law)).
 Reducing the number of decisions (ie., tokens) will increase the chance of an appropriate selection.
-Reframing the question to "what is the relationship between these items?" omits the artistic subjectivity that would otherwise cause biased choices by feeling.
+Reframing the question to "what is the relationship between these items?" omits the artistic subjectivity that would otherwise cause a biased choice.
 The answer is near binary; they are either related or not.[^none]

 The method to unlock the expected additional values of space using this system is achieved by curated areas of shifting density; the practical application of the tunneling effect.
 This allows the physical amount of space between page sections to be larger than the amount between navigational buttons located deeper into the page.